toppeMRI/toppemri.github.io/index.md

 1. Navigate to [https://github.com/toppeMRI/toppe/tree/master/matlab/seqlib/](https://github.com/toppeMRI/toppe/tree/master/matlab/seqlib/), select the '3dspgr' folder, and download the file 'scan.tgz'.
 2. Copy scan.tgz to /usr/g/bin/ on the scanner and untar: ```tar xzf scan.tgz```
-3. Prescribe the TOPPE psd (toppe9a) and scan.
+3. Prescribe the TOPPE interpreter (e.g., toppev1) and scan:
+  +

-Detailed instructions are provided in the [TOPPE user guide](TOPPE_Guide.pdf).
+Additional details and instructions are provided in the [TOPPE user guide](TOPPE_Guide.pdf).

 ## USING TOPPE AS A GE INTERPRETER FOR PULSEQ (under development)